John Sackville (actor): Career

 Sackville was born in Norfolk.
 He was educated at Wells Cathedral School in Somerset and St Andrews University.
-He then trained at the Webber Douglas Academy of Dramatic Art.
+Afterwards, he trained at the Webber Douglas Academy of Dramatic Art.

 On stage he has performed with the National Theatre, the RSC and in the West End.
 While at the RSC, performing in Michael Attenborough's critically acclaimed Othello with Ray Fearon and Richard McCabe and Volpone, with Guy Henry, he produced, directed and featured in a short film, The Mosquito, The Flea, The Fly, funded by The Other Place.

 In 1998 he played the lead role of Kevin in the British premiere of Party at the Arts Theatre.
 In 2005 he performed as a double-act with Russ Abbot, playing the title role in Lord Arthur Savile's Crime.
 In 2006 he played William Roper alongside Martin Shaw in A Man for All Seasons at the Theatre Royal, Haymarket.
 Both shows were produced by Bill Kenwright.
 In 2008 he starred as Pope John Paul II in BBC1's Young John Paul II: Witness to Evil.